 “You’re not chasing the goal itself, you’re actually chasing a feeling”. ~ Danielle LaPorte

 This quote pretty much sums the whole problem up for me.
 We are so busy chasing external goals that we lose sight of why we started our own businesses in the first place!
-To feel free, to feel powerful, to feel relaxed, to feel balanced, to feel important – however you wanted to feel when you became your own boss.
+To feel free, to feel powerful, to feel relaxed, to feel balanced, to feel important.
+To feel however you wanted to feel when you became your own boss.

 Knowing how I want to feel in my business is super important and my core value is being authentic.
 If someone wants me to change and become someone I’m not or work on a project that feels icky to me, then I know it’s not the right client or project.
 If I ignore that feeling then I’ve learned that it usually comes back to bite me!
-So if I keep my feeling of ‘authentic’ at the core of everything I take on then I work to the best of my ability and I feel it every day – not just waiting for some day in the distant future.
+So if I keep my feeling of ‘authentic’ at the core of everything I take on then I work to the best of my ability and I feel it every day.
+I don’t wait for some day in the distant future.

 “People don’t buy what you do; they buy why you do it.
 And what you do simply proves what you believe”. ~ Simon Sinek

 This is the other part to following your feelings in business.
 There is so much competition out there for all of us.
-I don’t sell unique services but I do have a unique skill set that no-one else has – you don’t find many web designer/crystal therapist/geologist/crochet addict/business mentor/geeks around!!
-So people buy from me because of my passion and personality rather than what I do.
-They feel that they can trust me and that often results in a cross over between my two businesses.
+I don’t sell unique services but I do have a unique skill set that no-one else has.
+You don’t find many web designer/crystal therapist/geologist/crochet addict/business mentor/geeks around!!
+So people buy from me because of my passion and personality as well as what I do.
+They feel that they can trust me and that often results in a crossover between my businesses.

 I do what I do because I love empowering people in small business.